Your company is ready to launch a new product. This is an exciting time for you and everyone else involved.

 These testers could be influencers within certain industries.
-They may have blogs, websites, or connections to people who do as well.
+They may also have blogs, websites, or connections to people who do.

-If they talk about their experience on social media, you can start to get free promotion without putting in any effort.
+If they talk about their experience on social media, you can start to get free promotions without putting in any effort.
 You should encourage your testers to do this.

 Blog about it

 Blogging has exceptional benefits for businesses, including promoting a new product.

 Find ways to talk about your new product without sounding too salesy.
 Your audience knows you’re biased, so you can acknowledge that.